Adridi04/ForenSage/README.md

 Name: Adrian Dominguez Sánchez

 ## Special thanks
-I would like to sincerely thank my professors https://github.com/TiiZss for their visionary guidance and trust in my project, which has been invaluable for its development and future prospects.
+I would like to sincerely thank my professors https://github.com/TiiZss and for their visionary guidance and trust in my project, which has been invaluable for its development and future prospects.